 Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 and Regulation 24A ofthe SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 the Companyhad appointed Mr. Mahesh J. Risbud Practicing Company Secretary (FCS 810 CP 185) Puneto undertake the Secretarial Audit of the Company.

-There are no qualifications reservations or adverse remarks or disclaimer made by theStatutory Auditor in their Audit Report and of Mr. Mahesh J. Risbud Practicing CompanySecretary in his Secretarial Audit Report for the year ended 31 March 2017.
+There are no qualifications reservations or adverse remarks or disclaimer made by theStatutory Auditor in their Audit Report or by the Practicing Company Secretary in theSecretarial Audit Report for the year ended 31 March 2021.

 9. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS UNDER SECTION 186 OF THE COMPANIESACT 2013:

 10. PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES REFERRED TO INSUB-SECTION (1) OF SECTION 188 OF THE COMPANIES ACT 2013: